machinecode/inspiron-fan-cron/README.md

 Ubuntu: sudo apt-get install sensors

+You have to check sensors command to see it shows cpu heat.

 ###**Installation**

 If you want to run your cron job for all users you must open crontab with root user.